Finding Nashville, Tennessee Low-Income Senior Apartments

 Be Flexible and Patient

 Because demand is high and many other families are in the system or trying to enter it, it is best to be flexible.
-Make sure to apply for all possible programs and communities?even those that are not as high on your list?since it is extremely difficult to qualify for certain units.
-At the end of the day, it is still better to be granted a unit, even if it is not the most preferred, then to not get one at all.
+Make sure to apply for all possible programs and communities—even those that are not as high on your list—since it is extremely difficult to qualify for certain units.
+At the end of the day, it is still better to be granted a unit, even if it is not the most preferred than to not get one at all.

 With this in mind, being patient is also important in the application.
 With several applicants waiting for their turn and the lengthy verification process, it can take time to go through all the necessary steps and hear back from interviewers.